This post may contain affiliate links, please see my disclosure policy to learn more.

 Fried rice is a perfect dish when you need to clean out the fridge, so many leftovers can be thrown into it.

-If you want to make this ahead of time, Fried rice can be frozen for up to two months in an air tight container.
+If you want to make this ahead of time, Fried rice can be frozen for up to two months in an air-tight container.
 It can be warmed up in the microwave, you want to make sure to use a lid or cover.
-Or you can reheat it in a skillet or wok on the stove top, stirring until warmed.
+Or you can reheat it in a skillet or wok on the stovetop, stirring until warm.

 Leftover Fried Rice

 - 2 Tbs Sesame oil